UIUC-Chatbot/ai-ta-backend/README.md

 ## 📣 Development

 - Install Python requirements `pip install -r requirements.txt`
-- Start the server for development `python3 main.py`
+- Start the server for development (with live reloads) `cd ai-ta-backend` then `flask --app main:app --debug run`

-Build the docs locally
+The docs are auto-built and deployed to [our docs website](https://uiuc-chatbot.github.io/ai-ta-backend/) on every push.
+Or you can build the docs locally when writing:
 - `mkdocs serve`